William Neville, Earl of Kent

-William Neville, Earl of Kent KG (c.
-1405 – 9 January 1463) and jure uxoris 6th Baron Fauconberg, was an English nobleman and soldier.
+William Neville, Earl of Kent, KG (c.
+1405 – 9 January 1463), jure uxoris 6th Baron Fauconberg, was an English nobleman and soldier.

-He fought during the latter part of the Hundred Years War, and during the English dynastic Wars of the Roses.
+Originally a Lancastrian who served under Henry VI, he later joined the Yorkist cause and became one of Edward IV's most trusted commanders.
+A veteran of the later Anglo-French wars, he was highly regarded by contemporaries for his military skill; Edward relied heavily on him during the Wars of the Roses.
+He demonstrated this in a wide range of roles, particularly at the Battle of Towton.

 Early life

 Born circa 1405, he was the third son of Ralph Neville, 1st Earl of Westmorland, and his second wife, Joan Beaufort.

-His mother was the legitimised daughter of John of Gaunt, 1st Duke of Lancaster and Katherine Swynford.
+His mother was the legitimised daughter of John of Gaunt, 1st Duke of Lancaster, and Katherine Swynford.
 John of Gaunt was the third surviving son of King Edward III of England and Philippa of Hainault.
 William was therefore a great-grandson of Edward III.
 However, the terms of the legitimisation of the Beaufort family specifically excluded them and their descendants from succession to the throne.

 William was one of a number of the Neville sons to make a good match, marrying the Fauconberg heiress, Joan de Fauconberg, 6th Baroness Fauconberg suo jure, daughter of Thomas de Fauconberg, 5th Baron Fauconberg by his second wife, Joan Brounflete (died 1409), and taking the title Lord Fauconberg; just as his nephew, Richard Neville, married the Warwick heiress and became Earl of Warwick.
 William's marriage took place at some point before 1422.
-His wife was four years older than he was and was described as an idiot from birth.
+His wife was four years older than he and was described as an idiot from birth.
 The Fauconberg estates were in North Yorkshire, a centre of power for other members of the Neville family.